sanchitpasricha/EasyWallet/README.md

 - React
 - React Router DOM
 - Axios
+- Recoil

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+Cretaed using ChatGPT to save time !